-As of mid-September, Envato Elements has 3,668 video templates.
+As of right now, Envato Elements has over 6,900 video templates.
 That’s across eight categories (Broadcast Packages, Logo Stings, Openers, Titles, etc.) and four applications (After Effects, Premiere Pro, Apple Motion, and Final Cut Pro).

-To be honest, if all Elements had were the video templates, the low monthly price would be more than acceptable.
-It has over 685,000 digital assets and growing weekly.
+To be honest, if all Envato Elements had were the video templates, the low monthly price would be more than reasonable.
+But it has more than that.
+It has over 900,000 digital assets with new items added weekly (8,000 added last week alone).
 But let’s not get into that yet.
 Let’s focus on video assets for now.

 After Effects Templates

-Having reviewed the library, I can tell you that it’s well balanced and provides tremendous value.
-As an example, Youtube Kit by NinjaTeam which we wrote about in our 30 BEST AFTER EFFECTS TEMPLATES 2018 article is $39 for single use on VideoHive.
+Having reviewed the library, I can tell you that it provides tremendous value.
+As an example, Outline Character Explainer Toolkit which we wrote about in our 30 BEST AFTER EFFECTS TEMPLATES 2019 article is $37 for single use on VideoHive.

-You read that right. $39 for single use.
-Elements is priced at $33 per month, so you’ve probably figured out that by subscribing to Elements you can save money on this item if you subscribe for only one month.
-Better yet, you can get the Youtube Kit plus download many more templates and assets as needed for your project, and use them as often as necessary without spending more than $33 per month.
+You read that right. $37 for single use.
+Elements is priced at $33 per month for unlimited use, so you’ve probably figured out that by subscribing to Elements you can save money on this item even if you subscribe for only one month (you’ll likely stick around though).
+Better yet, you can get the Outline Character Explainer Toolkit plus download all the templates and assets needed for your project, and use them as often as needed without spending more than $33 per month.

 With that being said, the value is not in one-off discounts like the one mentioned above.
-It’s in the incredibly large and diverse catalog of After Effects templates you will be able to access.
+It’s in the incredibly large and diverse catalog of After Effects and creative assets you will be able to download and use.

 Premiere Pro templates are not new, but they are a category that is growing.
-If you’re not an After Effects Pro and would prefer to do as much of your project in Premiere as possible than Elements is perfect for you.
-The Premiere Pro templates help you get the same outcome as an After Effects Template, but exclusively within Premiere Pro.
-The Premiere Pro library isn’t as vast as the After Effects offering, but with 160 templates you’re still sure to find something to help you take your projects to the next level.
+If you’re not an After Effects Pro and would prefer to do as much of your project in Premiere as possible, than Elements is perfect for you.

 Final Cut Pro & Apple Motion

 FCPX Typography Pro.
-One of 287 Final Cut Pro Templates available via Elements
+One of 232 Final Cut Pro & Apple Motion Templates available via Elements

 If you use a Mac for video editing than it’s likely you’re using Final Cut Pro & Apple Motion.
 I’m an Adobe person myself but to each their own.
 Fortunately for you, Elements has a very diverse offering of FCPX & Apple Motion templates.
-With 287 templates made for those who are Team Final Cut Pro & Apple Motion, you have the resources to create some amazing videos for you or your client (make sure you invoice them for Elements 😀).
+With 232 templates made for those who are Team Final Cut Pro & Apple Motion, you have the resources to create some amazing videos for you or your client (make sure you invoice clients for Elements ?).
 It’s just my opinion, but some of the best templates seem to be in this category.

 Motion Graphics on Elements

-With over 14,715 Motion Graphics templates it’s hard to find a bigger or better selection online.
-Filled with backgrounds, bugs, elements, infographics, interface effects, lower thirds, overlays, revealers, transitions, and so much more this Motion Graphics template offering is one of the best parts of Elements.
+With over 20,800 Motion Graphics templates it’s hard to find a bigger or better selection online.
+Filled with backgrounds, elements, infographics, interface effects, lower thirds, overlays, revealers, transitions, and so much more.
+Th Motion Graphics template library is one of the best parts of Elements.
 Don’t take my word for it.
 Check it out for yourself.

 Creative Assets on Elements

 Here’s the thing.
-Envato Elements has ALOT of creative assets across every category you could think of except audio (pretty sure that’s coming soon).
+Envato Elements has ALOT of creative assets across every category you could think of.
 The above picture is a list of all the different categories that Elements covers.
 I highly suggest browsing through all of them over the course of a week or two.
 I did that and stumbled across what might be the best library of fonts online.
 Perfect for videos or other creative projects.

 eBooks and Courses on Elements